darauble/Locus-Map-DIY/README.md

 Also copy `<country>.osm.db` to the folder with my scripts as `locus-orig-<country>.osm.db`.
 It will be used as a base for adding new POIs from the latest PBF file.

+*Note*.
+If you didn't purchase LoMaps with LoPoints, you can create them from scratch instead of appending.
+Only place final files in appropriate directories.

 ## Edit Configuration

 Edit the included `cfg` file.
 You should only be interested in changing `CONTINENT` and `COUNTRY`.